 If you work in a setting where you are required to dress down, there are a few things you can do to differentiate between your work wear and out of office attire.
 First, buy clothes that are work-specific that you will only wear in the office and not on the weekends.
 It will help you identify what you are wearing as “getting down to business” attire.

 Second, once you get home, change out of your work clothes and into your home clothes.
 It might feel kind of silly changing out casual clothes into other casual clothes, but the physical act of getting out of your office wear will signal that the work day is over so that you can enjoy your relaxation time.

 Lastly, even if you don’t normally care about what you wear, make sure to pick out a work outfit that makes you feel good and confident.
-Even if it’s just a color you think looks great on you, or a shirt that fits you particularly well, it is important to make even a small effort in choosing your work outfit.
-It will help you feel better about how you look and putting in a conscious effort into your ensemble will help you identify what you’re wearing with work time.
+Even if it’s just a color you think looks great on you or a shirt that fits you particularly well, it is important to make even a small effort in choosing your work outfit.
+It will help you feel better about how you look, and putting a conscious effort into your ensemble will help you associate what you’re wearing with work time.